proxmox/proxmox-backup/docs/introduction.rst

 History
 -------

-Backup is, and always was, as central aspect of IT administration.
+Backup is, and always has been, a central aspect of IT administration.
-The need to recover from data loss is fundamental and increases with virtualization.
+The need to recover from data loss is fundamental and only increases with virtualization.

-Not surprisingly, we shipped a backup tool with Proxmox VE from the beginning.
-The tool is called ``vzdump`` and is able to make consistent snapshots of running LXC containers and KVM virtual machines.
+For this reason, we've been shipping a backup tool with Proxmox VE, from the beginning.
+This tool is called ``vzdump`` and is able to make consistent snapshots of running LXC containers and KVM virtual machines.

-But ``vzdump`` only allowed for full backups.
-While this is perfect for small backups, it becomes a burden for users with large VMs.
-Both backup time and space usage was too large for this case, specially when Users want to keep many backups of the same VMs.
-We need deduplication and incremental backups to solve those problems.
+However, ``vzdump`` only allows for full backups.
+While this is fine for small backups, it becomes a burden for users with large VMs.
+Both backup duration and storage usage are too high for this case, especially for users who want to keep many backups of the same VMs.
+To solve these problems, we needed to offer deduplication and incremental backups.

-Back in October 2018 development started.
-We had been looking into several technologies and frameworks and finally decided to use :term:`Rust` as implementation language to provide high speed and memory efficiency.
-The 2018-edition of Rust seemed to be promising and useful for our requirements.
+Back in October 2018, development started.
+We investigated several technologies and frameworks and finally decided to use :term:`Rust` as the implementation language, in order to provide high speed and memory efficiency.
+The 2018-edition of Rust seemed promising for our requirements.

-In July 2020 we released the first beta version of Proxmox Backup Server, followed by a first stable version in November 2020.
-With the support of incremental, fully deduplicated backups, Proxmox Backup significantly reduces the network load and saves valuable storage space.
+In July 2020, we released the first beta version of Proxmox Backup Server, followed by the first stable version in November 2020.
+With support for incremental, fully deduplicated backups, Proxmox Backup significantly reduces network load and saves valuable storage space.